makevoid/bitstamp_binance_dashboard/Readme.md

 # Bitstamp Binance Dashboard

-Bitstamp & Binance Dashboard to shows your crypto balances across the two exchanges with daily candlestick chart - The app pulls balance data directly from the exchanges via API (read-only API keys are required)
+Bitstamp & Binance Dashboard to show all your crypto balances across the two exchanges nicely in a single screen which includes daily candlestick chart - The app pulls balance data directly from the exchanges via API (read-only API keys are required)

 ### Project status